InvalidUserOfficial/Discord-Global-Chat/README.md

+# Hermes
+A cross server global chat for discord.
+---
 This Discord bot intentionally named after Hermes, the God of trade, is a project being developed to link multiple serves together by a global chat.